matrix-org/matrix-appservice-gitter/README.md

    Obtain the user's gitter API key by visiting
      https://developer.gitter.im/apps

-2. Create a new Matrix room to act as the administration control room.
+1. Create a new Matrix room to act as the administration control room.
 Note its internal room ID.

-2. Create `gitter-config.yaml`.
+1. Create a `gitter-config.yaml` file for global configuration.
+There is a sample one to begin with in `config/gitter-config-sample.yaml` you may wish to copy and edit as appropriate.
 This needs the following keys:

    ```yaml
    gitter_api_key: "the API key obtained in step 1"